-FIELDWORK is a series of conversations and interviews with various Inner Fields community members and collaborators.
-By exploring the contemplative practices, personal experiences, philosophies and insights of each individual, I not only hope to nurture a sense of connection and inspiration between all of us, but ultimately profile what a community based in wisdom might look like.
-May this culture of thoughtfulness, kindness, justice and wisdom continue to inspire and motivate others, and grow.
+FIELDWORK is a series of conversations and interviews with various friends from the Inner Fields community.
+By exploring the contemplative practices, personal experiences, philosophies and insights of each individual, I hope to nurture a sense of connection between all of us, and ultimately profile what a community based in wisdom might look like.
+May this culture of kindness, generosity and wisdom continue to grow, and inspire and motivate our collective actions in the world.

 Listening To That Which Is Already Here.
 With conservationist and architectural designer, Sarah Hedden.

 Sarah Hedden is a conservationist and architectural designer living in the Utah desert.
 She first wrote to me when Inner Fields had just been born and included me in her project Sanctus, Form & Light - a series of letters interviewing various creative minds about "the making of art, the role of beauty, and the nature of practice."
-Since then we have remained in correspondence and although she has yet to visit Inner Fields in person, her presence has definitely become part of this community.
 She has designed various ceremonial spaces such as free-standing tea houses and meditation rooms, but is currently absorbed in public lands work, advocating for the vast acreage under threat across Utah.
 Her robust contemplative tea practice continues to ground and serve this work.

 You have a really philosophical and poetic ethos around minimalism.
 Tell us about what that is.

 When I talk about minimalism, I’m not describing an avant-garde movement originating in the 1950s.
 I’m not even sure I’m talking about more recent “tidying” or “downsizing” trends.
 To be honest, I think I’m talking about something closer to animism than anything else - a suspicion that we are in conversation with the material world all the time, whether we are aware of it or not.